Wells Fargo Scandal ContinuesBy

 New disclosures increase the scope of fraud and raise issues of audit and disclosure failure.

-On August 31, 2017, Wells Fargo (WFC), the banking and financial services giant, announced that the number of fraudulent checking or other accounts opened without customer approval or authorization was really 3.5 million, a one-third increase from the 2.1 million reported last year.
+On August 31, 2017, Wells Fargo (WFC), the banking and financial services giant, announced that the number of fraudulent checking or other accounts opened without customer approval or authorization was really 3.5 million, a two-thirds increase from the 2.1 million reported last year.
 (See “Lessons from the Wells Fargo Scandal” in the November 2016 issue of Strategic Finance.)
 The current analysis goes from January 2009 to September 2016.
 It also found 800,000 instances of unwanted auto insurance forced on customers and failure to make refunds to customers with auto loans.

 Two burning questions remain: Were WFC’s disclosures of these problems to the investing public sufficient, and why didn’t WFC’s external auditors address this widespread fraud?
 WFC settled class-action lawsuits and claims from federal regulators in 2016.
 In testimony before the Senate Finance Committee in September 2016, soon-to-be replaced CEO John Stumpf accepted full responsibility for what occurred and was “deeply sorry” the bank failed to meet its responsibility to customers and didn’t act sooner to stem what he called “this unacceptable activity.”
 Blame for the fiasco was largely put on lower-level employees, with 5,300 being fired.